FastTrack™ Strategic Planning System

 • Leverage Score (Strengths + Opportunities): how much advantage and upside you can press.
 A higher value means you have more to build on.

 • Risk Score (Weaknesses + Threats): the level of exposure you should mitigate.
-As Risk increases the gauge shifts toward warmer colors.
+A higher value means you have more to remedy.

 Use these together: high Leverage with low Risk suggests growth moves; high Risk suggests focusing first on shoring up weaknesses or hedging threats.